Proven-Paradox/shaper-system/Handbook.md

 #### The Regen/Degen Track
 Unlike the previous tracks described, the regen/degen track has no limit aside from what is mentioned in the Ability description.
 At [Round End](#round-end) you gain or lose HP equal to your value on the track, and then move one point closer to 0.
 Positive values can represent gradual magical healing, an injection of tissue repairing nanobots, or similar ways to heal over time.
 Negative values could represent venom, bleeding, being drained of energy, or similar sources of gradual damage.
 > For example, if Roland is at 3 on the track, he regains 3 HP and his position then becomes 2.
-Unless something further happens to change his position, the next turn he would recover 2 HP and move to 1 on the track.
+Unless something further happens to change his position, the next Round he would recover 2 HP and move to 1 on the track.

 ------------
 # Chapter 5: List of Abilities